David Irving: Holocaust denial lecture circuit

-On 17 January 1991, Irving told a reporter from The Jewish Chronicle that "The Jews are very foolish not to abandon the gas chamber theory while they still have time".
-Irving went on to say that he believed antisemitism will increase all over the world because "the Jews have exploited people with the gas chamber legend" and that "In ten years, Israel will cease to exist and the Jews will have to return to Europe".
+On 17 January 1991 Irving told a reporter from The Jewish Chronicle that "The Jews are very foolish not to abandon the gas chamber theory while they still have time".
+Irving went on to say that he believed anti-semitism will increase all over the world because "the Jews have exploited people with the gas chamber legend" and that "In ten years, Israel will cease to exist and the Jews will have to return to Europe".
 In his 1991 revised edition of Hitler's War, he had removed all references to death camps and the Holocaust.
 In a speech given in Hamburg in 1991, Irving stated that in two years' time "this myth of mass murders of Jews in the death factories of Auschwitz, Majdanek and Treblinka ... which in fact never took place" will be disproved (Auschwitz, Majdanek, and Treblinka were all well established as being extermination camps).
-Two days later, Irving repeated the same speech in Halle before a group of neo-Nazis, and praised Rudolf Hess as "that great German martyr, Rudolf Hess".
+Two days later, Irving repeated the same speech in Halle, in West Germany.
 At another 1991 speech, this time in Canada, Irving called the Holocaust a "hoax", and again predicted that by 1993 the "hoax" would have been "exposed".
-In that speech, Irving declared, "Gradually the word is getting around Germany.
-Two years from now too, the German historians will accept that we are right.
-They will accept that for fifty years they have believed a lie".
-During that speech given in October 1991, Irving expressed his contempt and hatred for Holocaust survivors by proclaiming that:

-In another 1991 speech, this time in Regina, Irving called the Holocaust "a major fraud...
-There were no gas chambers.
-They were fakes and frauds".

-In November 1992, Irving was to be a featured speaker at a world anti-Zionist congress in Stockholm that was cancelled by the Swedish government.
-Also scheduled to attend were fellow Holocaust-deniers Robert Faurisson and Fred A. Leuchter, and Louis Farrakhan, together with representatives of the militant Palestinian group Hamas, the Lebanese militant Shiite group Hezbollah, and the right-wing Russian antisemitic group Pamyat.
-In a 1993 speech, Irving claimed that there had been only 100,000 Jewish deaths at Auschwitz, "but not from gas chambers.
+In November 1992 Irving was to be a featured speaker at a world anti-Zionist congress in Stockholm that was cancelled by the Swedish government.
+Also scheduled to attend were his fellow Holocaust deniers Robert Faurisson, Leuchter and Louis Farrakhan, together with representatives of the Palestinian group Hamas, the Lebanese Shiite group Hezbollah and the right-wing Russian antisemitic group Pamyat.
+In a speech in 1993 Irving claimed that there had been only 100,000 Jewish deaths at Auschwitz, "but not from gas chambers.
 They died from epidemics".
 Irving went on to claim that most of the Jewish deaths during World War II had been caused by Allied bombing.
 Irving claimed that "The concentration camp inmates arrived in Berlin or Leipzig or in Dresden just in time for the RAF bombers to set fire to those cities.
 Nobody knows how many Jews died in those air raids".